jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 3

+This puzzle has regex written all over it.
+Knowing the `{x,y}` pattern for limiting the number of repeated matches helped.
+I made the mistake of forgetting to check the `enabled` flag before doing the multiplication, and had to wait a minute (!) before it would let me enter the answer again.

 ## Day 2

 I used `.zip(row.tail)` to do most of the heavy lifting in the puzzle.
 It